idvorkin/idvorkin.github.io/_d/ai-developer.md

 ### Groq

-- Groq is really excisting because it's crazy fast.
+- Groq is really exciting because it's crazy fast.
 Like 200 Tokens/S. But it can only run open source models, so much less useful.
 Looks like it can run

 ## Data Access